Many first-time visitors to French Polynesia spend time on this trifecta of islands: Tahiti, Moorea, and Bora Bora.

 Pro Tip: Sign up for Travelzoo’s weekly newsletter to scour deals at resorts on Moorea and throughout French Polynesia.

-3. The Most Expensive Hotels On Bora Bora Are On Remote Motus
+3. The Most Expensive Hotels on Bora Bora Are on Remote Motus

-Four Seasons, Conrad, InterContinental, St. Regis, and Le Meridien are some of the most luxurious hotel brands on Bora Bora, and they’re all located on motus (islets) that are only accessible by boat.
+Four Seasons, Conrad, InterContinental, St. Regis, and Le Meridien are some of the most luxurious hotel brands on Bora Bora, and they’re all located on motus (islets) of French Polynesia that are only accessible by boat.
 Each resort charges a pretty penny to pick you up from the Bora Bora Airport and transfer you to their property in their own water taxis.

 For example, to get to the InterContinental Bora Bora Resort & Thalasso Spa, it’ll cost you about $70 per person.
 So be sure to factor that fee into your budget as you plan your trip.